-For self-assessment claims to be credible, the organization should ensure these claims are supported by the existence of a robust, internally transparent, and well-documented system.
+For self-assessment claims to be credible, the organisation should ensure these claims are supported by the existence of a robust, internally transparent, and well-documented system.
 Consider how you will ‘prove’ your conformity if your claims are questioned by internal or external stakeholders.

 Steps to First Party Conformity with ISO 20121